oscarbenjamin/scicomp/notes/settingup.md

 It is important to know about the distinction between Python 2 and 3 just because you may sometimes find yourself in an environment where Python 2 is installed.
-The differences are reletively small so I will only mention 2 differences here (because I have seen students caught out by them in the past).
+The differences are reletively small so I will only mention two differences here (because I have seen students caught out by them in the past).
 In Python 2 `print` is a statement.
 So to print two variables `x` and `y` with a space in between we write